fidell1998/osticket-prereqs/README.md

 - Rewrite Module
 - VC_redistx86

-- <i>All of these files can be found in OsTicket documentation.</i>
+- <i>All of these files can be found in osTicket documentation.</i>

 <h2>Installation Steps</h2>